syncfusion-content/maui-docs/MAUI/Chips/Customization.md

 ## IsSelected

-The `IsSelected` property is a Boolean public property available in the [`SfChip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfChip.html).
+The `IsSelected` property is a public property available in the [`SfChip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfChip.html).
 This property indicates whether a chip has been selected in choice and filter types.

-The IsSelected property serves as a marker for the selected state of a chip within choice and filter types.
-When set to **true**, it indicates that the chip has been selected, and when set to **false**, it indicates that the chip is not selected.